 Your next step is entering the player’s projection into the simulator.
 You can use your own projection or enter one from the countless DFS projection sites around the web.
-The biggest mistake we see at Unabated is bettors using sportsbook lines for their projections.
-Big mistake!
-Sportsbooks deal the median.
-However, the simulator takes in the mean (average) and then computes a median.
-So as a result, if you use the sportsbook line you are going to get some bad output.

 NFL Index Props

-So pros like index props, and they’re not simply taking random pot shots while crossing their fingers.
+Professionals aren’t simply taking random pot shots while crossing their fingers.
 Each bet they make has a positive expectation no matter how long the odds.
 When the Patriots beat the Rams 13-3 in 2019, one bettor won $100,000 wagering the Rams would score exactly 3 points at 400-1 odds.
 Lucky bettor?
 Actually, no luck involved here.
 The player determined that the Rams scoring exactly 3 points at 400-1 odds was a positive expectation play.
 His partner had devised a chart to compute the correct odds of each result.
 That partner went on to found the website you’re currently reading.

-Perhaps you are wondering, how do I find me some of those 400-1 bargains?
+Perhaps you are wondering, how do I find those 400-1 bargains?
 You’re going to need data or the use of an accurate simulator to find value on index prop plays.
 For recreational players, betting these props can be fun when done in moderation.
 Be careful, the holds are usually very high and unless you have reliable data you can trust, they are not recommended.

 This might be the best chance for recreational players to win as these lines are often the most vulnerable.
 There are no secret recipes in beating these markets.
 However, lines where you can find value stay up longer.
 This gives recreational bettors a more legitimate shot of finding positive expectation plays.